 The algorithm used to model adversarial behavior is in Chapter 9.
 The algorithms used to infer what else must have happened given a partial description of a run of a protocol as skeleton is in Chapters 10 and 11.
-Chapters 12 and 13 find most general descriptions of CPSA answers-the shapes.
+Chapters 13 and 12 find most general descriptions of CPSA answers-the shapes.
 Finally, Chapter 14 assembles reduction rules into one system that specifies the CPSA program.

-Appendix A details the sense in which a protocol role can be viewed as an abstraction of a program.
-Appendix B describes a formula in the language of order-sorted first-order logic for each problem and its shapes found by CPSA.
+Appendix A describes an extension to Strand Space theory that models passwords and related concepts.
+Appendix B details the sense in which a protocol role can be viewed as an abstraction of a program.
+Appendix C describes a formula in the language of order-sorted first-order logic for each problem and its shapes found by CPSA.
 The formula is called a shape analysis sentence.
 The formula is modeled by all skeletons that describe full runs of a protocol when CPSA finds all the shapes for the problem.